 The Investigation Unit supervisor will ensure case dispositions are reviewed on a periodic basis using an identified group that is independent of the investigation process.
+The SART and/or victim advocates should be considered for involvement in this audit.

 607.4.3 REPORTING REQUIREMENTS